 Although grantees may apply at any time, PHF takes a more strategic approach to its granting with focused RFP’s to address specific needs throughout the community.

-In 2021, PHF will be releasing the following RPF’s (check back to this page for updates, or subscribe to our email newsletter):
+In the past, PHF released the following RPF’s (check back to this page for updates, or subscribe to our email newsletter):

 All applications must meet the criteria stated in the RFP and be received by the application due date to be considered for granting.